bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 >    root](https://drafts.csswg.org/selectors-4/#scoping-root) *node*.
 >    [[SELECTORS4]](https://dom.spec.whatwg.org/#biblio-selectors4).

-As described earlier in this guide, we'd definitely want to test the branch regarding the parsing failure.
-But there are many ways a string might fail to parse--should we verify them all in the tests for `document.querySelector`?
-And what about `document.querySelectorAll`--should we test them all there, too?
+As described earlier in this guide, we'd certainly want to test the branch regarding the parsing failure.
+However, there are many ways a string might fail to parse--should we verify them all in the tests for `document.querySelector`?
+What about `document.querySelectorAll`?
+Should we test them all there, too?

 The answers depend on the current state of the test suite: whether or not tests for selector parsing exist and where they are located.
 That's why it's best to